He started in 8th grade & continued throughout yeshivah katanah (yeshivah katanah=the high school years) until graduation.

 Not all of them were exuberant young men, of course, but most were.

-And a few had been top students at one point, but then something happened.
+And a few once performed as top students at one point, but then something happened.

 At one point, an Ashkenazi boy from a Yiddish-speaking environment came to join my son's class.
-This boy was also from one of the more structured and sheltered Chassidish groups.
+This boy also hailed from one of the more structured & sheltered Chassidish groups.

 The Yemenite rav of that year's class warned my son and his friends to treat this new boy nicely, no matter how strange or different he seemed to them.

 And different he was.